gioretikto/matrixlab/README.md

 USAGE
 ------------------------------
 This is a GNU/Linux utility for manipulating and performing matrix operations.
-The matrix file containing the input is thus formatted:
+The matrix file containing the input data is thus formatted:

 <pre>
 1 2 3